EMVIC

 One Health | An interdisciplinary and transdisciplinary networking project investigating the impact of environmental exposure on the microbiome, viral immune responses and children’s health (BMFTR)

-The EMVIC network adopts a One Health approach and addresses a key research gap at the intersection of environmental health, infectious diseases, microbiome research, immunology and public health.
-The project examines how environmental exposures during pregnancy and early childhood influence the microbiome, the development of the immune system, the risk of infection, the success of vaccination responses, and the long-term health of children and adolescents, based on samples and data from the prospective mother-child cohort LiNA (Lifestyle and environmental factors and their Influence on Newborns’ Allergy risk).
+The EMVIC network adopts the One Health approach and addresses a key research gap at the intersection of environmental health, infectious diseases, microbiome research, immunology and public health.
+The main research question is how environmental influences during pregnancy and early childhood affect the microbiome, the development of the immune system, the risk of infection, the success of vaccinations and the long-term health of children and adolescents, based on samples and data from the prospective mother-child cohort LiNA (Lifestyle and environmental factors and their Influence on Newborns’ Allergy risk).
+EMVIC focuses on three viral pathogens that are highly relevant to public health and immunomodulation throughout the lifespan: measles virus, Epstein-Barr virus (EBV) and SARS-CoV-2.
+In addition, gut bacterial communities and their metabolites, which are increasingly recognised as important modulators of both susceptibility to infection and vaccine efficacy, are being investigated.

-The overall project comprises four sub-projects (Fig. 1) and brings together expertise from the following fields:• Immunology/Environment: Dr. Gunda Herberth, Project Coordinator, Helmholtz-Centre for Environmental Research - UFZ
+The overall project comprises four sub-projects (Fig. 1) and brings together expertise from the following fields:

-• Virology: PD Dr. Corinna Pietsch, University of Leipzig
+• Immunology/Environment: Dr. Gunda Herberth, Project Coordinator, Helmholtz-Centre for Environmental Research - UFZ• Virology: PD Dr. Corinna Pietsch, University of Leipzig

 • Microbiome: PD Dr. Marius Vital, Hannover Medical School (MHH)